Kristofer Lund

 Conclusion

-Chain fusion and threshold signatures are exciting developments promising a future where blockchains can seamlessly interact and share assets in a trustless, secure manner.
+Chain Fusion and threshold signatures are exciting developments promising a future where blockchains can seamlessly interact and share assets in a trustless, secure manner.
 With support for both Threshold ECDSA and Threshold Schnorr signatures, the Internet Computer now supports most major blockchains.

 The internetcomputer.org website provides detailed documentation on how to implement threshold signatures in your smart contracts.